spacetelescope/crds/docs/crds_users_guide/source/command_line_tools.rst

     For smaller caches *--check-sha1sum* is likekly to be less of a performance/runtime issue and should be used to detect files which have changed in contents but not in length.

-* Removing blacklisted or rejected files
+* Removing Blacklisted or Rejected Files

     crds.sync can be used to remove the files from specific contexts which have been marked as "bad".